-Our critical accounting policies and estimates are described in Item 7 of our annual report on Form 10-K for the year ended December 31, 2005.
-The accounting policies and estimates used in preparing our interim condensed consolidated financial statements for the three and six months ended June 30, 2006 are the same as those described in our annual report on Form 10-K for the year ended December 31, 2005.
+Our critical accounting policies and estimates are described in Item 7 of our 2005 Form 10-K. The accounting policies and estimates used in preparing our interim condensed consolidated financial statements for the three and nine months ended September 30, 2006 are the same as those described in our 2005 Form 10-K.